Mandybee/mandy-learning-react/readme.md

 ## Restructuring Our Login

 When a user logs in or out, we're using local storage to save information about them (the username, a token, and user image).
 When they log in, this is handled in the HeaderLoggedIn.js, when they log out, it's handled in the HeaderLoggedOut.js.
-This is messy and we want to update our app to do the lifting from within Main.js instead.
+This is messy and we want to update our app to do the lifting from within Main.js instead, so we'll use State to handle it!

+In Main.js, we'll add a user object to our initialState:

+    user: {
+      token: localStorage.getItem("complexappToken"),
+      username: localStorage.getItem("complexappUsername"),
+      avatar: localStorage.getItem("complexappAvatar")
+    }

 In ourReducer in Main.js, we add: draft.user = action.data; to the "login" case.
 This adds a user state with the data passed through the DispatchContext.